indica-mcf/Indica/doc/design.rst

 Reading data is done using a standard interface, :py:class:`~src.readers.DataReader`.
 A different subclass is defined for each data source/format.
-These return collections of :py:class:`xarray.DataArrat` objects with all the necessary metadata.
+These return collections of :py:class:`xarray.DataArray` objects with all the necessary metadata.

 .. uml::